-Buy stock using a limit buy order if you want to purchase the stock below the current market price.
+Buy stock using a limit buy order if you want to purchase the stock below the current market price, recommends the U.S. Securities and Exchange Commission.
 For instance, a stock is currently quoted at $25.46 but in the past week it has traded as high as $26.78 and as low as $22.12.
 If you feel you can get the stock at a lower price, you could enter a limit buy order, in effect stipulating the maximum price you are willing to pay for the stock.

 For example, a stock you are interested in has been trading between $22 and $27 for some time; each time it approached $27, it sold off.
 You feel that if it trades above $27, it would start a new leg up that could carry the price into the mid-$30s, so you place a stop buy at $27.10.
 If the stock trades at $27.10, the stop buy order becomes a market order and is executed at the next available price.

 Choose a day or Good ‘Till Canceled (GTC) order when placing limit or stop buy orders, depending on your timeframe and needs.
 A day limit or stop buy order expires at the end of the trading day if not filled.
 A GTC order is valid for up to 60 days.

 Use a stop limit buy order if you want to buy a breakout but do not want to overpay for it.
 If you place a GTC stop buy order and the stock gaps up on unexpected news, that is, opens at a much higher price than it closed the day before, the order will be filled at that price.
 The stock may open at the high of the day and slide towards the close, subjecting you to a quick loss.